|

 -Adds three years to life expectancy

--Reduces roaming and fighting instincts
+-Reduces urine marking, roaming, and fighting instincts

 -Reduces cancer and disease of the prostate and testes